MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-upgrade-v1-to-v2-overview.md

 |`archVersion := NAVAPP.GetArchiveVersion()`|Gets the version of the archived data from the old extension.|
 |`NAVAPP.RestoreArchiveData(70000000)`|Restores the data from the archive of table 70000000.|

-By using these methods for this one-time conversion, you can easily restore or move all of your data from the old V1 extension into the new V2 by running an upgrade.
+By using these methods, you can restore or move all of your data from the old V1 extension into the new V2 by running an upgrade.

 > [!IMPORTANT]
 > In order to use `NAVAPP.RestoreArchiveData()`, you must not change the IDs of the tables that are being restored; this means that tables from your V1 extension must have the same IDs in the V2 extensions.